WhatsApp Template Messages: Rules, Best Practices and Examples

 Template messages must be sent after the 24-hour window

 We’ve been over this already, but the 24-window for template messages bears repeating.
 If a customer starts a chat, you can continue the conversation on WhatsApp for up to 24 hours after the last message sent to you as you would in a normal WhatsApp conversation.
-After this window has passed, you may only continue the conversation through approved message templates that you will be charged for.
+After the time window expires, you can only reply with previously approved message templates.

 If this window does pass, make sure you mention the previous conversation thread to make it clear to your customer.